View Alan Keyes's Obituary on uticaod.com and share memories

 He was born on November 3rd, 1945, in Utica, the son of George Wallace and Irene Elizabeth (Williams) Keyes; grandson of Wallace Luther and Jane Amelia (Smith) Keyes and William John and Lillian Etta (Rice) Williams.

-He leaves one son, Justin Wallace Keyes and his wife, Margaret Bernadette Tahan, of New Hartford, NY; one daughter, Kelly Marie Flynn and her husband, Patrick Barent Flynn, of Kernersville, NC; one granddaughter, Abigail Olivia Flynn, Kernersville, NC, his former wife, Patricia Jean Keyes, of Whitesboro, NY; sister-in-law, Maryanne Keyes, Yorkville, NY; and several relatives and close friends.
+He leaves one son, Justin Wallace Keyes and his wife, Margaret Bernadette Tahan, of New Hartford, NY; one daughter, Kelly Marie Flynn and her husband, Patrick Barent Flynn, of Kernersville, NC; two grandsons, Dylan James Keyes, of New Hartford, NY and Aiden Michael Flynn, of Kernersville, NC; one granddaughter, Abigail Olivia Flynn, Kernersville, NC; his former wife, Patricia Jean Keyes, of Whitesboro, NY; sister-in-law, Maryanne Keyes, Yorkville, NY; and several relatives and close friends.

 He was predeceased by one sister, Marilyn Jean Keyes-Kleek; two brothers, Robert Wallace and Dale Wayne Keyes; and a granddaughter, Sophia Marcelle Keyes.